krishna426426/ACI_Infrastructure_as_Code/README.md

 ### How to connect to lab and Setup Terraform

-Step 1: Once the session has been opened, select Details and then use **Anyconnect** to connect to the lab using the specified **host url, login, and password.**
+Step 1: Once the session has been opened, You have two options to connect to the lab VPN and Remote Desktop (Without connecting to VPN)

+Option1: select Details and then use **Anyconnect** to connect to the lab using the specified **host url, login, and password.**

 ![](imgs/imgs_1/dcloud.png)

+![](imgs/imgs_1/anyconnect.png)

-Step 2: Then click on **wkst1** icon and then click on the **Remote Desktop**.
+ Option2:  click on **wkst1** icon and then click on the **Remote Desktop**.
 Another tab will be opened for the workstation.
 The workstation is where you will be performing the lab.

-![](imgs/imgs_1/anyconnect.png)

 ![](imgs/imgs_1/dcloud_rdp.png)